Puppy Imprinting and Development Class

 - How to teach the dog the path to always winning the fight

 During the practical application, students will learn how to correctly reinforce proper biting technique.
 They will learn how to teach the puppy the way to control the adversary by applying and relieving pressure (stress) at the critical time to communicate to the dog that his behavior controls the fight.

 Tuition for this course is $500.
 Class size is limited to 10 students.
 Payment must be made in full to hold your spot.
-Payments are non-refundable; if you cannot make it to the class you have paid for, please contact us and we can apply your payment to another class of your choice.
+Payments are non-refundable; if you cannot make it to the class you have paid for, please contact us at least 2 weeks before the course and we can apply your payment to another class of your choice AT OUR FACILITY.

 Class fees include all necessary course materials; housing and food is NOT included.

-Please arrive by 8:30AM on the first day of class; each following day, class will begin at 9AM.
+Please arrive NO EARLIER than 8:30AM on the first day of class; class will begin at 9AM.
 We try to wrap everything up by 5PM.
 If you are attending during winter months, please dress warmly as some of the practical work is done outside.